gkoos/oauth-flow-simulator/README.md

 A lightweight, developer-friendly OAuth2 and OpenID Connect (OIDC) mock server for local development and automated testing.

+> **Note**
+> This project is intentionally API-only and does not include a dashboard or admin UI.
+All user, client, and scope management is done via the REST API.
+This keeps the simulator lightweight and focused as a dev tool for automated testing, scripting, and backend integration.
+For interactive management, use the API directly or with tools like Postman, curl, or Swagger UI.

 ## Quick Start

 ```bash